uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 [drawbacks]: #drawbacks

 What if the customer wants to deploy another Kubernetes distribution?
 If we are using `skuba`, we only target CaaS Platform deployments.
-When targeting a different Kubernetes distribution a set of integration points with `kubectl` must be defined as per the generic design described in this RFC.
+When targeting a different Kubernetes distribution a set of integration points with `kubectl` and all the other product specific commands must be defined as per the generic design described in this RFC.

 # Alternatives
 [alternatives]: #alternatives